 I value relationships with people who grasp this intuitively.
 I no longer feel called to explain it.
 If a person doesn’t already get this, it doesn’t really work to try to explain it anyway.

-What It Looks Like When We Try
+A Personal Story: What It Looks Like When We Try

-My husband and I would love to live in community.
-We've both lived in spiritual communities when we were younger.
-Now that we've raised our children and had enough of suburban American life, we want to again find, or form, a community where we feel we belong, and where we can live interdependently with others.
+My husband and I would love to live in a community.
+We’ve both lived in spiritual communities when we were younger.
+Now that we’ve raised our children and had enough of suburban American life, we want to again find, or form, a community where we feel we belong, and where we can live interdependently with others.

 We met two others who also wanted this.
-Together, began taking steps towards purchasing land and building a home together, with the idea that we would then invite others to join us.
+Together, we began taking steps towards purchasing land and building a home together, with the idea that we would then invite others to join us.

 The dream was beautiful.
 It resonated with all of us.
 The vision of living in community and shared resourcing felt true and thrilling.